vtexdocs/dev-portal-content/docs/guides/Checkout/customization/displaying-sla-by-item-in-checkout.md

 }
 ```

+---

 ## Send shipping data attachment

 Send the item shipping data to the `orderForm` using the [Add shipping address and select delivery option](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForm/-orderFormId-/attachments/shippingData) endpoint as in the example shown.

+Once configured, the `orderForm` will retrieve the variable `shippingEstimateDate`, which will display the shipping estimate date instead of only the shipping estimate in business days.

 <CH.Code>